apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

 .. parsed-literal::

-   # yum -y install chrony
+   # dnf -y install chrony

 The actual default configuration is fine for our purposes, so we merely need to enable it and set it to start on boot as follows: